Chamber (2–5 players)

 everything does change is a re-working and extension of a piece I wrote for a film – Klatov - by the Czech artist Pavla Scerankova.
 After the death of her grandfather, Pavla unearthed reams of Standard-8 footage that he had taken of his family, friends and surroundings.
 With the digitised versions, she created an homage to the joyful beauty of a place and people she knew, but never experienced first hand.
 The music is my response to the everyday happiness that the film captures and to these forgotten memories.

-Performances: Trio Magritte Milan, Italy, 2012
+- Trio Magritte, Milan, 2012 (premiere)

-London Sinfonietta London, UK 2019
+- London Sinfonietta, London, 2019

 Everything changes